de-lia/My-portfolio-articles/README.md

 # My-portfolio-articles
-This repo built using HTML and CSS only.
+This repo is built using HTML, CSS and Javascript.

 <!-- ## Demo